bladeacer/flexcyon/README.md

 ## Documentation
 Documentation for this theme can be found [here](https://github.com/bladeacer/flexcyon/tree/master/docs/docs.md)
+> If there is a new feature in the documentation that cannot be found within the theme itself, said feature are WIP and may be released next update

 #### Roadmap
 The Roadmap for this theme can be found [here](https://github.com/bladeacer/flexcyon/tree/master/docs/roadmap.md).